What does the Tree of Life represent?

 The tree of life means that you are not an island, but are deeply connected to the world around you and dependent on it for your ability to grow and thrive.

 A symbol of family and connection to your ancestors.
 A tree symbolizes the generations of your family; a tree sprouts from a seed, grows and branches out, sees how far it can go, and then creates a new fruit that gives life to the next generation, to begin anew.

-The tree of life also symbolizes family through its intricate network of branches, showing our the continuity through all generations.
+The tree of life also symbolizes family through its intricate network of branches, showing us the continuity through all generations.
 We are connected through ever-expanding branches to our parents and grandparents and to our children and our children’s children.

 As a symbol of your growth into a beautiful and unique person.
 When trees are young, they pretty much all look the same.
 But, as they grow older, they weather storms and are battered by the forces of wind and water.

 Their branches may break and grow back in a different direction, or the very soil beneath them will erode away, causing them to grow even stronger roots to hold on.